daniiGP/Phasmophobia-Screenshot-Saver/README.md

 # Installation

-Change the path of the game and webhook url, in main.cs.
+Change the webhook url, in main.cs.
 Then compile the mod, add the dll to Mods folder of Phasmophobia Mods path.